UppsalaNLP/uuparser/README.md

 You can also specify the gamma scalar using `--elmo_gamma` or set `--elmo_learn_gamma` to learn the value during training.

 Credits to Johannes Gontrum for this addition.
+Credits to Giuseppe Attardi for porting the parser to python 3.

 #### Citation